Unveiling the population of massive quenched galaxies at $z\ge2$ in the COLIBRE simulations - I. Galaxy demographics: Star formation histories of MQGs

 We present in this appendix a comparison between the SFH shapes of MQGs selected from our fiducial L200m6 simulation and those derived observationally via SED fitting.
 These SFHs are used to obtain the timescales described in \S~\ref{ssec:prop-sfh} and analysed in \S~\ref{ssec:res1-ages}.

 Fig.~\ref{fig:sfh} shows the median SFHs from {\sc COLIBRE} (blue-palette solid lines) for different redshifts, $2 \le z \le 4$, compared with observational SFHs from \citet{nanayakkara25} in dark grey and \citet{baker25b} in red.
 Each panel corresponds to a stellar mass bin: the top panel shows low-mass MQGs and the bottom panel high-mass MQGs.
 In the simulations, higher selection redshifts correspond to more bursty SFHs.
 With less cosmic time available, galaxies must assemble through more intense starbursts, leading to higher peaks and distributions skewed towards later times, consistent with the discussion in \S~\ref{ssec:prop-sfh}.
 As expected, the less massive MQGs (top panel) require less extreme bursts, reflected in their lower SFR values.
 The observations show similar behaviour: less bursty and more extended SFHs in the low-mass bin.
+However, the SFH peaks are lower in the observational data.
+This is because observational reconstructions use broader lookback-time bins.
+When we increase the bin size to $100\,\mathrm{Myr}$ in the simulations, the peaks from the SFHs derived from {\sc COLIBRE} become less pronounced, bringing the results into better agreement with observations.

 Interestingly, the \citet{baker25b} SFHs tend to assemble mass earlier than those of \citet{nanayakkara25}.
 This is partly because the \citet{baker25b} sample is more skewed towards lower redshifts, but methodological differences in the SED fitting also contribute.
 Both studies use {\sc Prospector}, but their assumptions differ in several ways.
 They do not cover the same spectral range: \citet{nanayakkara25} include the observed frame NIR ($\lambda=1-5\ \mu$m), while \citet{baker25b} use rest-frame $\lambda>0.35\ \mu$m for the spectrum to avoid the less well-understood rest-frame UV (while the entire SED for the photometry).
 Both adopt non-parametric SFHs, but one uses a flat continuity prior \citep{leja19b} and the other an exponentially increasing prior in lookback time.
 They also use different lookback time intervals, and different SSP models: C3K \citep{conroy09} for \citet{nanayakkara25} versus MILES \citep{falcon-barroso11} for \citet{baker25b}.
 On the other hand, both employ MIST isochrones \citep{paxton15} (which assumes fixed solar abundances), a \citet{chabrier03} IMF, and the \citet{calzetti00} dust attenuation law and uniform metallicity priors.